PainSci Member Login

 Or, worst of all, how many misinterpret their symptoms as the reason for their efforts?
 “I feel awful today, so I should eat even more fruit.”

 Distrust of doctors, medicine, and science is rampant, of course, and more people than ever are trying to help themselves.
 Long ago, a popular blog post went viral by arguing that “animals just like you have been taking health into their own hands and paws for millions of years.”
 Cute, quotable, and there is some truth in that, of course … but it also rings hollow for the victims of dire medical problems and chronic pain, and countless less serious problems that just cannot be “hacked.”

 Chronic pain in particular seems to inspire quixotic and reckless self-help experiments, probably because pain is damned motivating, and because there is no other kind of help to be had.
 And so I have witnessed many cases of people who pursued futile, expensive, and risky self-help strategies — believing themselves to be “educated” and “empowered,” when in truth they were far from it.
 I don’t know anyone who has died trying to treat their own pain, but I have personally known dozens who suffered more than they had to, and seen clear evidence of hundreds more examples in my correspondence and on social media.

 Human animals are really not innately good at “taking health into their own hands.”
-Left to our own devices, we routinely, royally screw it up!
-And we are tormented with countless afflictions utterly beyond our power to prevent or treat, with or without professional help.
-And so it goes.
+Indeed, we routinely screw it up royally!
+We are tormented by countless afflictions utterly beyond our power to prevent or treat — with or without professional help.
+“And so it goes” (Vonnegut).